yasinsb/implicint/README.md

 To find L-G quadrature nodes you need the file "lgwt.m", a function written by Greg von Winckel which I downloaded from: https://www.mathworks.com/matlabcentral/fileexchange/4540-legendre-gauss-quadrature-weights-and-nodes

-Note: I have written this as a subroutine (and many more) because I frequently use it in part of my own research.
+Note: I have written this subroutine (and many more) because I frequently use it in part of my own research.
 Use this at your own risk.